datareel/dr_system_monitor/README.txt

 In the example above, we will skip checks on /tmp and /usr1.
-We will send a warning if we are at 80% disk usage on mounted partitions and send an error if we are a 90% disk usage.
+We will send a warning if we are at 80% disk usage on mounted partitions and send an error if we are at 90% disk usage.
 If you want to set the warning or error thresholds without skipping any mounted partitions:

 "${DRSMHOME}/health_check_scripts/disk_checks.sh NONE 80 90"

-By default the CPU check, looks at the CPU usage for all sockets, physical cores, and logical cores.
+By default the CPU check montiors the CPU usage for all sockets, physical cores, and logical cores.
 The default waning level is 85 percent total usage and the default error level is 95 percent total usage.
 By default the CPU check will list the top 100 processes in the